netdata/netdata/claim/README.md

 > Space, or War Room that you did not authorize.

 By claiming a node, you opt-in to sending data from your Agent to Netdata Cloud via the ACLK.
 This data is encrypted by TLS while it is in transit.
-We use the the RSA keypair created during claiming to authenticate the identity of the agent when it connects to the Cloud.
+We use the RSA keypair created during claiming to authenticate the identity of the Agent when it connects to the Cloud.
 While the data does flow through Netdata Cloud servers on its way from Agents to the browser, we do not store or log it.